 That said, even if you have already commenced your new job role, this does not mean that the H1B transfer process is a foregone conclusion.
 By way of example, in determining the speciality occupation for which the H1B transfer visa is sought, USCIS may not be satisfied that you have the requisite qualifications and/or experience.

-Alternatively, if you are found to have conducted any unlawful acts during your time in the U.S, or otherwise violated your immigration status, your petition for an H1B visa with a new employer will again probably be denied.
+Alternatively, if you are found to have conducted any unlawful acts during your time in the US, or otherwise violated your immigration status, your petition for an H1B visa with a new employer will again probably be denied.

 As such, it is recommended that you do not start working for any new employer until you have received H-1B visa transfer approval from USCIS, not least because you must cease working with that employer if the H-1B visa transfer petition is denied.
 You may then be considered “out of status.”